 How To Store Leftovers

-A pork shoulder is a very large cut of meat, so making burnt ends in large batches is recommended and you might not be able to finish them all!
+A pork shoulder is a huge cut of meat, so making burnt ends in large batches is recommended, and you might not be able to finish them all!

 Store the leftover pork shoulder in the refrigerator in an airtight container and eat within 3 days (imagine the pork sandwiches)!
 Or you can freeze for up to 1 month.